-I can remember perfectly the meeting almost two years ago in which our co-vice chairmans announced, writing the astonishingly ambitious goal on a whiteboard, that our first milestone was to eliminate single-use plastics in the rooms of our 36 hotels in Spain less than 5 months.
+I can remember perfectly the meeting almost two years ago in which our Vice-Chairman and Chief Sustainability Officer announced, writing the astonishingly ambitious goal on a whiteboard, that our first milestone was to eliminate single-use plastics in the rooms of our 36 hotels in Spain less than 5 months.
 To all those present, it seemed almost impossible, but there was no time to think that way.

 Amazingly, 5 months later, we had achieved our goal, announcing to the world that it was already a reality.
 We proudly became at that time the first hotel chain in Spain with single-use plastic-free rooms.
 But we knew we would not stop there, this was only proof of concept.

 The challenge was soon extended to the rest of the rooms of the company’s 120 hotels in 19 countries.
 Even further, the challenge was applied to our entire hotel operations in Spain.
 This meant bars, kitchens, restaurants and the entire operation.
 From single-serve butter to coffee creamers, we had to innovate.

 This month, I’m proud to announce we are now single-use plastics free in all of our rooms across our operations.
 I am also proud of the progress we have made in expanding this to our entire operations in Spain, pushing the boundaries of legal restrictions while always ensuring the health, safety and quality of the experience for our clients.
 It’s an initiative that we are now expanding to our entire global operations and will be achieved by the end of this year.